 Listening to the investors

-IPE Real Estate spoke to FIVE major European real estate investors about their views on fees and fee structures in real estate markets
+IPE Real Estate spoke to five major European real estate investors about their views on asset allocation in real estate portfolios

 The questions we asked